 The first is the regular pitch.
 The rainfly should extend equally on both sides of the hammock.
 It doesn’t need to be held tight to the hammock.

 The second is the storm pitch.
 The rainfly should extend well past the sides of the hammock.
 It should be held as tight as possible against the hammock by attaching the guylines at a steeper angle.

 The final is the fair-weather pitch.
 This is used when you aren’t expecting rain and want a better view.
 The rainfly should extend past the side of the hammock on one side and be attached at a more horizontal angle on the other.

 Setting Up Your Hammock Bug Net

 The last piece of hammock camping gear we’ll talk about setting up is your hammock bug net.

 There are two main ways to set up a hammock camping bug net, depending on the specific type that you have.

 The first, and most popular, is setting up a separate bug net.
 These extend around the entire hammock to offer 360-degree protection.
 They generally attach to the trees you’re using as anchor points to allow the entire hammock to fit inside.

 The other option is a bug net that’s built into your hammock.
-These bug nets are attached over the top of the hammock opening.
-The net provides coverage on top while the hammock provides coverage on the bottom.
+These bug nets are usually built in to the top of the hammock opening to provide coverage on top while the hammock provides coverage on the bottom.
 Most have a zipper opening to climb through.